HopeSource provides a wide variety of services including:

 Food Bank personnel have recipes available for many of the USDA commodities and low cost, easy recipes for many kinds of foods.
 They can also help with food safety questions and what kinds of foods are for special diets.

 You don't have to take anything you don't want or can't use.
 You can visit up to twice a month.
-Many times people only need the meat, milk, fresh fruit, and vegetables at the end of the month when food stamps run out.
+Many times people only need the meat, milk, fresh fruit, and vegetables at the end of the month when their SNAP (food stamps) have all been used.

 Can the Weatherization program do home repair?